codezero-be/laravel-localized-routes/README.md

 ## 🚘 Register Routes

-Define your routes inside the `Route::localized()` closure, to automatically register them for each configured locale.
+Define your routes inside the `Route::localized()` closure, to automatically register them for each locale.

 This will prepend the locale to the route's URI and name.
 If you configured custom domains, it will use those instead of the URI slugs.
 You can also use route groups inside the closure.